 He strangled his first victim because the man allegedly showed Maudsley images of children he'd hurt.
 Maudsley was arrested and sent to a psychiatric facility where he and another patient tortured a fellow patient for nine hours straight.
-Though this rumor was disproved, Maudsley was sent to from that facility to prison, where he met his next two victims.
+Maudsley was sent from that facility to prison, where he met his next two victims.
 Maudsley earned the nickname "Hannibal the Cannibal" because of a rumor that he ate part of his victims' brain with a spoon.

 Although the specifics of Maudsley's second killing are heinous and disturbing, the public suggested his victims deserved death because their crimes were against children.
 Some speculate that Maudsley's vigilante-like reputation is what inspired Hannibal to "eat the rude."